 He showed that in his last action when he voted “thumbs down” on the Republican attempt to destroy the Affordable Care Act, which provides affordable health care insurance for those who could not otherwise afford it.

-One of McCain’s last statements as the chairman of the Senate’s Armed Service Committee, issued after the meeting of President Donald Trump and Russian President Vladimir Putin in Helsinki, Finland, is worth repeating here.
+One of McCain’s last statements as the chairman of the Senate’s Armed Services Committee, issued after the meeting of President Donald Trump and Russian President Vladimir Putin in Helsinki, Finland, is worth repeating here.

 ”Today’s press conference in Helsinki was one of the most disgraceful performances by an American peresident in memory.
 The damage inflicted by President Trump’s naïveté, egotism, false equivalence and sympathy for autocrats is difficult to calculate.
 But it is clear that the summit in Helsinki was a tragic mistake.